ipilcher/rhsummit/guide.md

 (In fact, one of the key things to understand about the containerized services in OSP 12 is that the overall architecture is **exactly the same** as non-containerized OSP 11.
-Services all run in exactly the same place - as determined by the standard/customer roles; they are just running as containers, rather than traditional services.)
+Services all run in exactly the same place &mdash; as determined by the standard/customer roles; they are just running as containers, rather than traditional services.)